Hashtag Web3 Logo

 Best Practices:

-• Master a Single Source of Truth: Use a tool like Notion or a well-maintained GitHub wiki as the central repository for all important information—roadmaps, project specs, meeting notes, and decisions.
-Everything should be documented and easily searchable.
+• Establish a Single Source of Truth: Implement tools such as Notion or a well-maintained GitHub wiki to serve as the central repository for critical information, including roadmaps, project specifications, meeting notes, and decisions.
+Ensure that everything is documented and easily searchable.

-• Over-communicate in Writing: Thoughts, proposals, and updates should be articulated in clear, detailed, and well-structured written documents.
-A great written proposal should anticipate questions and provide enough context that a team member in another time zone can understand it fully without needing a live explanation.
+• Prioritize Written Communication: Encourage team members to share their thoughts, proposals, and updates in clear, detailed, and well-structured documents.
+An effective written proposal should anticipate questions and provide sufficient context for team members in different time zones to understand it without needing a live explanation.

-• Use Meetings for Connection, Not Information Transfer: Meetings should be reserved for high-bandwidth discussions like brainstorming, complex problem-solving, and team bonding.
-They should not be used for status updates that could have been a written post.
-Every meeting must have a clear agenda and a designated note-taker.
+• Use Meetings for Connection: Reserve meetings for high-bandwidth discussions, such as brainstorming and complex problem-solving.
+Avoid using meetings for status updates that could be communicated through written messages.
+Every meeting should have a clear agenda and a designated note-taker.

 Core Principle 2: A Culture of Ownership and Autonomy

-In an asynchronous environment, you cannot micromanage.
-You must hire self-starters and empower them with a high degree of autonomy and ownership.
+In an asynchronous environment, micromanagement is ineffective.
+Organizations must recruit self-motivated individuals and grant them high levels of autonomy and ownership.

 Best Practices: